The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Discussion

 \section{Discussion}

-Comparison of our observations and predictions from simulations suggests that VDI and mergers are the likely dominant mechanisms for clumpy galaxy formation, depending on their redshift and stellar mass, in agreement with other studies \citep[e.g.,][]{Guo15, Shibuya16}.
-VDI appears to be the dominant mechanism for forming clumps at $z\lesssim5.75$ and at intermediate-to-high stellar masses ($\log\left(M_{\star} / M_{\odot}\right) \geq 9$).
-Mergers likely dominate at $z\gtrsim5.75$ and low stellar masses ($8 < \log\left(M_{\star} / M_{\odot}\right) < 9$).
-We now assess the plausibility of these mechanisms by considering observations of the morphologies, gas kinematics, and pair fractions of star-forming galaxies with similar redshifts and stellar masses as those studied in this work.
-We find that observations largely support the scenario described above.
+VDI and mergers {may be} the dominant mechanisms for clumpy galaxy formation, depending on redshift and stellar mass, in agreement with other studies \citep[e.g.,][]{Guo15, Shibuya16}. {The dominant mechanism for forming clumps appears to be VDI at $z\lesssim5.75$ and at intermediate-to-high stellar masses ($\log\left(M_{\star} / M_{\odot}\right) \geq 9$) and mergers at ${z\gtrsim7.75}$ and {intermediate} stellar masses (${\log\left(M_{\star} / M_{\odot}\right) \sim 9.5}$)}.
+We find that {the} observations {listed above} largely support the scenario described {here}.

-For clumps to form through VDI, their host galaxies must possess marginally stable disk components \citep[e.g.,][]{Bournaud07, Agertz09, Dekel09_theory, Ceverino10, Mandelker14}.
-Star-forming galaxies over $2<z\lesssim6$ and $\log\left(M_{\star} / M_{\odot}\right) > 8$ have typical S\'{e}rsic indices of $n\simeq1$ \citep{vdW14, Shibuya15, Shibuya16, Nedkova21, Ormerod24, Sun24, Varadaraj24, Ward24, Miller25, Yang25}, which suggests they have disk-like structures.
+For clumps to form through VDI, their host galaxies must possess marginally stable disk components \citep[e.g.,][]{Bournaud07, Agertz09, Dekel09_theory, Ceverino10, Mandelker14}. star-forming galaxies over $2<z\lesssim6$ and $\log\left(M_{\star} / M_{\odot}\right) > 8$ have typical S\'{e}rsic indices of $n\simeq1$ \citep{vdW14, Shibuya15, Shibuya16, Nedkova21, Ormerod24, Sun24, Varadaraj24, Ward24, Miller25, Yang25}, which suggests they have disk-like structures.
 At higher redshifts, S\'{e}rsic indices are generally larger, which implies disk-like structure becomes less common (\citealt{Sun24, Miller25}; see also \citealt{Ferreira23, Kartaltepe23}).